minio/kes-docs/content/cli/kes-policy/create.md

 _Required_

-A short name to use to refer to the policy.
+A short name used to refer to the policy.

 ### `path`